It's impossible to go on a digital journey to cloud ERP if your mindset hasn't shifted.

 The team that builds the Formula 1 race car and gets it ready for the season is not the same as the one in the pit stop on race day.
 They have many of the same skills but work very differently.
 But they also work together – that is also why we have specialized teams working as one at Columbus.

-We like to share our experience and give our best advice.
+We would like to share our experience and give our best advice.
 Why not talk to someone that does this every day?